 The phrase itself might be a bit of a turn-off: A “second mortgage?”
 If you’ve already got one loan, why would you want a second one?

 Well, second mortgages — also known as home equity loans — can be a low-cost form of debt that helps you accomplish other financial goals.
-And at a time when interest rates are historically low and home equity is rising rapidly, it may be worth considering what a second mortgage can do for you.
+And at a time when home equity is rising rapidly, it may be worth considering what a second mortgage can do for you.

 What Is a Second Mortgage and How Does It Work?

 “A second mortgage is essentially a loan on your property that takes a second position after your primary mortgage,” says Matthew Stratman, lead financial advisor at California’s financial planning firm, South Bay Planning Group.

 Second mortgages, whether a HELOC or home equity loan, allow homeowners with enough equity in their homes to borrow against the asset.
 Equity is the value of your home calculated by subtracting your remaining loan amount from the total value of your home.

 You can’t always borrow the total amount of your home’s value—experts commonly say only up to 85% is what banks and lenders allow.
 For instance, if your home is worth $400,000, the maximum amount most borrowers could take out as a loan would be $340,000.
 But if you have $200,000 left to pay on your primary mortgage, that would leave $140,000 of equity left to borrow.

 There are two main types of second mortgages: A home equity loan or a home equity line of credit (HELOC).
 A home equity loan allows you to borrow a lump sum of money all at once.
 Meanwhile, a HELOC functions more like a credit card, allowing you to spend the balance up or down and only pay for what you use.

 Here’s a more detailed breakdown of how each type of second mortgage works.